 Some reviews suggest going up a half or even full size for room.
 I recommend unless you've learned from past experiences, to stick with your standard size.
 Going up a size may offer room, but can also place pressure on the wrong parts of your foot and cause numbness while cycling.

-Louis Garneau Women's Multi Air Flex II for Wide Feet
+7. Louis Garneau Women's Multi Air Flex II

 The Multi Air Flex II from Louis Garneau is a bike brand shoe designed to flex and adjust to your feet.
 And unlike a lot of wider width cycling shoes from bike brands, these are made for women so you'll find smaller sizes (they start at size 36 which is close to a size US 6 for women).

 Advertised as roomier than many cycling shoes, the Multi Air Flex is quite popular and you will find rave reviews on all the sites where the shoe is sold.
-At Amazon, depending on size and color, you can find some for under $50 but be careful as not all offerings have easy returns.
-Dick's Sporting Goods has the most extensive color and size range, offering this shoe for just under $120.
-Backcountry also has this shoe for $119.99, but only two colors.
-Moosejaw has one color with select sizes under $50.
+Dick's Sporting Goods has a few in stock, offering this shoe for just under $120.
+Backcountry also has this shoe for $119.99, in two colors.
+Moosejaw has one color with select sizes under $60.
 And of course, you can get them at the Louis Garneau site.
 I recommend Dick's for easiest returns, best selection, and IMO best ethics.

 Do note, these shoes only work with SPD cleats and you will have to purchase a separate pair of cleats.